-Standards represent the minimum threshold for performance in these programs: Dental Assisting, Dental Hygiene, Licensed Vocational Nursing, Licensed Vocational Nursing to Registered Nursing Bridge, Medical Assisting, Medical Radiography, Registered Nursing, Respiratory Care, Surgical Technology and Veterinary Technology.
+Standards represent the minimum threshold for performance in these programs: Associate Degree in Nursing, Dental Assisting, Dental Hygiene, LVN to ADN, Medical Assisting, Medical Radiography, Nursing Bridge, Practical Nursing, Respiratory Care, Surgical Technology, Veterinary Technology, and Vocational Nursing.
 Accomplishment of the standards is one of the methods that the College uses to assess how well it is fulfilling its mission.